 Whatever you decide, The Compensation Experts will do our best to help, so you can move on from your accident.

 Contact us today and see how we can help you start your compensation claim.

 Am I eligible?

 If you have been harmed physically in the last 3 years, due to someone else’s negligence, the short answer is yes.

-Exceptions to this are for instance industrial disease or if you were a child at the time of the accident you may have a longer period to claim.Find out more
+Exceptions to this include industrial disease or if you were a child at the time of the accident.
+In this case you may have a longer period to claim.Find out more

 How much could I claim?

-As every injury is different, the amount of compensation paid out can differ case to case.
-Varying factors lead to the final figure include: extent of your injuries, earnings missed out on, future losses and more.
+As every injury is different, the amount of compensation paid out can also differ case to case.
+Varying factors lead to the final figure.
+These include: extent of your injuries, loss of earnings, future losses and more.

 Our dedicated team of experts will give you an indication of how much you could potentially claim for.Find out more

 How does the process work?